roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/FAQ about Ingresses.md

 ## Do Ingresses pass client IP addresses at Layer 7?

-By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to carry client IP address.
+By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to carry client IP addresses.
 However, if the X-Forward-For and X-Real-IP header fields are already added to the request by a client, the backend server cannot obtain the client IP address.

 Run the following command to modify the `nginx-configuration` ConfigMap in the kube-system namespace.
 This allows ingress-nginx to pass client IP addresses at Layer 7.